Skip to main content

 Ready to start your journey?
 Find a qualified deep plane facelift surgeon near you.

-Common Misconceptions About Deep Plane Facelift Recovery
+What Are Common Misconceptions About Deep Plane Facelift Recovery?

 Myth: Recovery takes 6 months or longer